-Working in partnership with Spacecraft, a strategic digital design agency, accessibility and total digital inclusion underpin everything we do.
+Working in partnership with Jadu Creative, a strategic digital design agency, accessibility and total digital inclusion underpin everything we do.
 The same should apply to you and your website if you want to ensure no one gets left behind.

 “Everybody has a right to a web that they can use independently.
 Decisions made on how you implement your web projects can have a huge impact on whether or not this is possible for users.
 We as content creators have a responsibility to offer an inclusive and above all usable experience for whoever comes to our sites.”